 Then comes the question I get about pads versus tampons.
 My answer: whatever you and your daughter decide is best.
 Using a tampon will not cause your daughter to lose her virginity.
 Yes, I've been asked that.

 What about PMS issues?
 Headaches?
 Bloating?
 Nausea?
 Well, we can give girls anti-nausea medicine.
-Drinking a lot of water and avoiding caffeine helps with bloating, and then naproxen and ibuprofen will help with the headaches.
+Drinking a lot of water and avoiding caffeine helps with bloating, and naproxen and ibuprofen will help with the headaches.

 While periods are certainly annoying, they are part of the normal pubertal development in teen girls, and every girl will have a different experience with her period.